 And at the same time, it never gets too scary, because of our main cast.
 Fred, Daphne, and Velma never get too scared of anything and usually think their way out of jams.
 There’s a calming influence with each of them.
 Shaggy and Scooby on the other hand are over-the-top cowardly and usually quickly come up with a uniquely cartoony method for getting free of the ghoul prior to its unmasking.
 The scares are never truly scary, because Scooby and Shaggy are silly.
 And there’s a laugh track, for Pete’s sake!

-So on its 50th anniversary, I have to say that despite my scoff at Scooby-Doo for most of my life, there is something truly magical about it.
+So 50 years down the line, I have to say that despite my scoff at Scooby-Doo for most of my life, there is something truly magical about it.
 It lulls the viewer into a happy place full of spooky images and quaint comedy.
 Even if parents like to pretend otherwise, or try to quash it, kids are fascinated with monsters and scary stuff.
 There used to be a million horror-themed cartoons and now there are almost none.
 But Scooby-Doo in his various forms is still hanging in there.
 And it’s nice to know some hippies from the ’60s and their enormous dog are always on the case.

 Just not Scrappy-Doo.